 Once secure, screw the pen back together.
 Wrap the tin or aluminium foil around the pen making sure the foil is making contact with the cotton bud tip.
 Use some tape to secure the foil.

 Now you need to dampen the tip a little to make the pen conductive.
 Dip the tip in water and squeeze off the excess, you only need the tip to be damp, not soggy, and you don't want to get water on your tablet.
-And there you have it, your very own stylus!
+That's all there is to it.
+You now have your very own homemade stylus!
 If it stops working and is dry to the touch, you can try dampening it again.

 Make your own stylus using cotton wool

 01. Dismantle your pen and cover the casing in foil

 Start by dismantling your pen.
 If the case of your pen isn’t made from metal, cover the casing in tin foil and secure this with tape.

 Tear off a small piece of cotton wool and feed it through the pen nib hole.
 With the cotton wool poking through the hole, push the ink cartridge back into the tip of the pen – this will help to secure the cotton wool.